 How risky is the Air Purifiers & Cleaners supply chain?

-Buyers of air purifiers and cleaners face a moderate level of risk from the supply chain.
-Air purification vendors rely on a variety of upstream manufacturers that supply aluminum, electrical equipment, wires, steel and other components that are required in the production of air purifiers and cleaners.
-These inputs, particularly...
+Buyers of air purifiers and cleaners face a moderate level of risk from the supply chain, which can negatively impact buyer power.
+Air purification vendors rely on a variety of upstream manufacturers that supply aluminum, electrical equipment, wires, steel and other components that are required in the production of air...
 Subscribe to learn more.